agorischek/heckle/packages/health/README.md

 ### Isn't running tests in production dangerous?

+Maybe...
 Depends on what they do!
 Checks are completely in your control, and it's your responsibility to make sure they're safe.
-For example, you should be careful to ensure they don't add undue traffic load and don't corrupt production data.
+For example, you should be careful not to add undue traffic load or corrupt production data.